Last Updated: 2/17/2023

 Is it safe to travel to the Dominican Republic?

 Dress Simply: The most popular crime in the country is a drive-by robbery.
 The robber usually quickly approaches you on a motorcycle or bicycle, grabs your purse or jewelry you may be wearing, and zooms away, all within a couple of seconds.
-To avoid this, dress simply, wear limited jewelry and leave the designer purse at home.
+To avoid this, dress simply, wear limited jewelry, and leave the designer purse at home.

-If you’re worried about planning a vacation to the Dominican Republic due to crime and safety, travel insurance can provide some extra peace of mind.
-If there is a travel or medical emergency during your travels, travel insurance provides 24/7 emergency assistance to ensure you and your loved ones are taken care of as soon as possible.
-Policies also include protection for your belongings should they become lost or taken from you during your expedition.
+Policies also have protection for your belongings should they become lost or taken from you during your expedition.
 Since the price of a policy is determined by several factors, it’s best to compare your options to find a policy that provides the coverage you’re looking for at the most affordable price!

 What is the safest city in the Dominican Republic?